Take your audience on a wild ride through the mean streets that straddle the line between darkness and light.

 Bonus: The Writing Life

 How do you get inspire yourself so that you don’t bog down and end up repeating yourself?
 How do you get past writers block?
 How do you create work time for yourself while maintaining a regular life?
-We’ll wrap up the class with a Google hangout where you can ask question and you can talk about what keeps you writing.
+We’ll wrap up the class with a Google hangout where you can ask questions and talk about what keeps you writing.

 Assignment: Talk about something that inspired you or changed the way you see the world and how it affected your work.
 What are your secrets to keeping sharp?
 We’ll share the best ideas with the whole class.
 500-800 words.